-[ ] Does sitter have permission to bring anyone else into the owner’s home?
+[ ] Does the sitter have permission to bring anyone else into the owner’s home?

-[ ] What are sitter’s arrival and departure times?
-Should sitter arrive before owner leaves and wait until owner arrives back home?
+[ ] What are the sitter’s arrival and departure times?
+Should the sitter arrive before the owner leaves and wait until the owner arrives back home?

 [ ] What are drop-off and pick-up times?

 If you, the dog, and the dog owner hit it off, congrats!
 If you both agree to book, you’ll need to make it official on Rover before the stay or walk begins.
-Our Help Center covers how to book.
+In case you need a refresher our Help Center covers how to book.